3DTTNet: Multimodal Fusion-Based 3D Traversable Terrain Modeling for Off-Road Environments: Methods

-The RELLIS-OCC dataset with 3D traversable occupancy annotations is generated based on the RELLIS-3D dataset \cite{ref6}, comprising five sequences and a total of 11,201 frames.
-In this context, sequences numbered 00000 to 00003 are designated as the training set, while sequence 00004 is utilized as the validation set.
+We propose a labeling pipeline that integrates semantic accessibility analysis with geometric passability considerations, resulting in the generation of the RELLIS-OCC dataset.
+This dataset, derived from the semantically annotated point clouds of the RELLIS-3D dataset \cite{ref6}, comprises five sequences and a total of 11,201 frames.
+Sequences 00000 to 00003 are designated as the training set, while sequence 00004 is used for validation.